YoungjunNa/adatalab/README.md

 # adatalab
-A test server for a data lab.
+A test server for animal data lab.